tingshan2859880/Operations-Research-Applications/README.md

 Besides, a ARIMA regression model may also include some regressors, which allows us to take other independent variables' impact on the demand into account.
 By doing so, we use this model to generate the prediction result and further build the demand distribution.
 Again, since we do not put our focus on the introduction of the demand estimating method, further details about ARIMA please refer to [here](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average).
-Our implemenation details can be found in the section [Example and Applications](#example-and-applications).
+Our implementation details can be found in the section [Example and Applications](#example-and-applications).